romanov/MonoGame-Console/README.md

 ## Quick Start

-* Include latest [MonoGameConsole.dll] (https://github.com/romanov/MonoGame-Console/releases)
+* Include the latest [MonoGameConsole.dll] (https://github.com/romanov/MonoGame-Console/releases)
-* Create XNB file with your SpriteFont or use default from repository "Content" folder
+* Create a XNB file with your SpriteFont or use default from repository "Content" folder
-* Add code below to your Initialize() logic
+* Add a code below to your Initialize() logic

             Services.AddService(typeof(SpriteBatch), spriteBatch);